anormanangel/Predicting-Customer-Churn-Using-Machine-Learning/README.md

 * For our case, the cost of false positives (incorrectly identifying loyal customers as churners) is relatively high (e.g., offering unnecessary retention incentives to loyal customers), hence we are higher precision prioritized over recall.

-### Deploy Decsion Tree Model Using Gradio
+### Deploy decision tree Model Using Gradio
 Gradio is a Python library that simplifies the process of creating and deploying machine learning models with user interfaces.
 It provides an easy-to-use Python library for building web-based interfaces for machine learning models, allowing users to interact with the models through a browser.

 ### Insights & Interpretation
-1. The key indicators of customer churn were age, frequent flyer status and income class.
+1. The key indicators of customer churn were age, frequent flyer status, and income class.
 Specifically,

-2. The younger customers (27-28y) tend to churn propor- tionally more often.
+2. The younger customers (27-28y) tend to churn  more often.

 3. Customers who opted for more services (5+) churned more than those who opted for a few services.